ZapoVerde/Adrift/PIL_Project/exports/vault/functions/export_vault_index (in vault_index_exporter).md

 ---

 ## Description
-Writes an index.md in output_dir listing all code entities grouped by type,
+Export a Markdown index listing all symbols in the vault, grouped by type.

 ## Full Docstring
 ```